 Do you love the sparkle and richness of goldwork and metal threads?
 Come to our 2 day retreat for a world of inspiration and beauty working with Gold Threads!
 New Session starts January 27-28, 2024.

-Calendar- Our calendar is temporarily disabled, due to technical difficulties.
-Please check course brochures for class dates.
+Calendar- Please check course brochures for class dates.

 Our online, self-paced Designing with Circles 1 & 2 courses is newly revised!